-During the final segment of the meeting, each speaker is evaluated by a fellow club member, following club guidelines for evaluation.
+During the final major segment of the meeting, each member who gave a speech is evaluated by a fellow club member, following club guidelines for evaluation.

-After each segment, club members (and guest students) cast votes for the winner of each segment -- Best Impromptu, Best Speaker, and Best Evaluator.
-At the end of the meeting, ribbons are awarded to the winners.
+After each segment, club members (and guest students) cast votes for the winner of each segment – Best Impromptu, Best Speaker, and Best Evaluator.
+At the end of the meeting, virtual ribbons are awarded to the winners.

 When you join, you will receive a 45-page member handbook that, among other things, describes how to do each role at a meeting.
 Plus, you will have the opportunity to learn by observing at the meeting.
 If you have questions, you can always ask the Chairperson (the adult supervisor of the club), or one of the other members.
-You can also get a pretty good idea about how a meeting works by watching our “Typical Meeting” highlight video at the Videos tab on this website.
+You can also get a pretty good idea about how a meeting works by watching our “Typical Meeting” highlight video at this link.

 Completing each Level in Speakers League (there are four), involves giving seven speeches and doing each role in the club at least once, during that Level.
 Some of the higher Levels (beyond Level I) have additional requirements.
 It usually takes 12-18 months per level, to advance, though members that tend to have speeches ready to go, and can substitute in case of a no-show, tend to advance more quickly.